As a disclaimer, I’m obviously not a medical professional. This is simply my experience with Botox.

 Along with those mistakes and just general aging of the skin, I started to notice developing crows feet around my eyes that really bothered me.
 No matter what type of concealer or corrector or eye cream I used, nothing seemed to help.

 I’ve had plenty of friends who have jumped on the Botox bandwagon so when I visited my dermatologist, Dr. Lina Naga at SkinDC who I genuinely love and respect, for my yearly skin cancer screening, I asked about Botox.
 She explained the procedure, dispelled all the myths I’d heard, and reassured me that it is safe and also noted that it’s not permanent.
+With this being said, I feel as though if it wasn’t for a friend opening up to me about her visit to a specialist like Dr. Ramsen Azizi in chicago and undergoing a similar Botox procedure, I don’t think I would have felt as comfortable mentioning my struggles and wanting to give Botox a go.
+But I am glad she felt she could tell me this, as I now feel like I can be myself and talk about anything I am going through more openly.
+Plus, speaking to specialists did help.
 One of the biggest things that stuck out in my mind was that she said it’s not only used to correct developing lines, but also to PREVENT future lines from forming.

 I left that day feeling absolutely no pressure from Dr. Naga to move forward with the procedure.
 I thought on it for a few weeks before deciding to take the plunge.

 What to Know for Your First Botox Treatment